Exemption Guide

 The rollback risk

-If you lose your agricultural valuation - whether by changing land use, selling to a developer, or failing to maintain qualifying activity - you'll owe rollback taxes.
-This is the difference between what you paid at the agricultural value and what you would have paid at market value, for the previous 5 years, plus 7% interest per year.
+If you lose your agricultural valuation - whether by changing land use, selling to a developer, or failing to maintain qualifying activity - you'll owe rollback taxes: the difference between what you paid at the agricultural value and what you would have paid at market value, for the previous 5 years, plus 7% interest per year.
+On valuable land, this can amount to tens of thousands of dollars.

 Frequently asked questions